+The drama department aims to create enthusiastic and confident performers who have an understanding and appreciation of the possibilities of drama and theatre.
+It is our intention to connect classroom drama to the theatre’s long and diverse history as a cultural form.
 Drama fosters creativity and collaboration, but also demands great analytical skill and the ability to approach new ideas critically and with an open mind.
-Students explore all aspects of the theatre and find out what they enjoy doing best, whether it’s directing, designing costumes, creating sets or props, stage management, acting, singing or dancing.
+Students explore all aspects of the theatre and find out what they enjoy doing best, whether that’s directing, designing costumes, creating sets or props, stage management, acting, singing or dancing.

-For those that want to pursue drama academically we are delighted to offer the school directed course in drama and theatre studies at KS4 which provides a wide variety of challenging opportunities to students beyond the remit of any GCSE drama courses currently on offer.
+In all years drama is part of the curriculum and there are multiple opportunities for students of all ages to get involved in shows, whether in the fantastic Celia Johnson Theatre or in the drama studio.
+For those that want to pursue drama academically, we are delighted to offer the school directed course in drama and theatre studies at KS4 which provides a wide variety of challenging opportunities to students beyond the remit of any GCSE drama courses currently on offer.
 This course has been designed specifically for Paulinas to ensure they are creatively and academically challenged.
-At A level we follow the AQA syllabus and regularly prepare girls to study drama at university and at drama school.
+At A level we follow the AQA syllabus and regularly prepare students to study drama at university and at drama school.